- 22% of people could not read the balance on a bank statement

 - Increase your knowledge about your customer’s needs through our insight research

-- Provide data from our research to support the business case for introducing financial capability programmes into your organisation
+- Provide data from our research to support the business case for introducing financial capability into your organisation, products and services

 - Share information on how to evaluate your work with guidance and templates in our Evaluation Toolkit